-When have Brewers made their first summer signings before?
+How early or late have Brewers made their first summer signings?

+Burton Albion will return for pre-season training on Monday - but there are unlikely to be any new faces reporting in on the first day.

+The Brewers are yet to make their first signing of the summer as they prepare for a return to League One, with focus having been on the out-of-contract players offered new deals.

-Nigel Clough has suggested it could be a quiet summer in the transfer market for Burton Albion.
+While Nigel Clough suggested it could be a quiet summer in the transfer window for his side, he has said that a couple of permanent signings could be on the cards closer to the start of the campaign, while they are also looking at possible loan deals.

-Much will depend on the futures of the six Brewers players offered new deals and whether they stay with the club for next season in League One.

-Clough says Albion would be "very close" to their ideal squad size should that sextet commit their futures to the club for 2018-19 and the rest of the squad remain.
+So with Albion's curtain-raiser at home to Rochdale now less than six weeks away, we take a look at how early - or late - in the summer Burton have made their first signings of previous campaigns.

 2017-18